Dólar Blue? Don’t you mean black? No, I don’t. And here’s why.

 Why Does Everyone Use Cash In Argentina?

 Due to the huge local demand for USD in Argentina the government attempts to control and limit the supply of foreign currencies.
-Argentines don’t often keep their life savings in Argentine bank.
+Argentines don’t often keep their life savings in Argentine banks.
 Instead, they keep their savings in cash or property.

 On more than a few occasions in as many decades, the Argentine government has pilfered the life savings of its citizens to pay government debts.
 And it has seized retirement savings and has converted dollar denominated bank accounts into pesos at offical rates.